 Design & Construction

-The capacity on this cooler is 45 cans of beer and 55 pounds of ice on the assumption that the ratio of ice to cans is 2 to 1.
+The capacity on the wheeled Tundra Haul is 45 cans of beer and 55 pounds of ice on the assumption that the ratio of ice to cans is 2 to 1.
 For something that large, you need a robust construction capable of bearing the weight.

 The cooler itself is rotomolded.
-Yeti didn’t begin the rotomolded tradition, but they definitely popularized it.
+YETI didn’t begin the rotomolded tradition (Icey Tek did), but they definitely popularized it.
 You can easily tell the difference between a cooler that has been rotomolded and one that hasn’t.
 The rotomolded one is a single complete body.